SWAPA+H

 For smaller projects, our planners may not perform a full nine-step process on paper, but that knowledge is present in the background while they help you.

-If you’d rather do some of this work on your own, you’ll find the STEPS program a great help.
+Want to get started doing some of this work on your own?
+You’ll find the information provided in the STEPS program a great help.